xalt/xalt/docs/source/index.rst

 Even though the above example was with a C program, this trick works with C++ and Fortran programs as well.
 It works with any ELF binary that is dynamically linked.
 It does not work with a static binary.
+XALT can track static binaries as long as they are linked with XALT's **ld**.

 Installing XALT2